-Note 1: These bits are unimplemented in 28-pin devices; always maintain these bits clear.
+Note 1: These bits are unimplemented on 28-pin devices and read as '0'.

 2: PORTA<7:6> and their direction bits are individually configured as port pins based on various primary oscillator modes.
 When disabled, these bits read as '0'.